alexgfotos/Homework1/README.md

          - Aside
       - Footer

-   2. Add "alt text" descriptions to each img.
+   2. Add "alt" text descriptions to each img.

    3. Added a title I thought succintly described what Horiseon (I keep reading it as HORSEON... horse on?) did.